The 3D printed housing of the “pxlDigits” was initially not intended to be “just” a 7-segment display with WiFi.

 Requirements

-For the construction you have to master SMD soldering tasks.
-The following articles provide tips on how to do this.
+For the assembly you have to master SMD soldering tasks.
+The following articles contain tips for this.

 - Electronics – My friend the soldering iron